KShebek/cbe504/main.typ

 ce("A") &eqArrow(k_1, opposite:k_(-1)) ce("B") quad (k_1 << k_(-1), k_2)\
 ce("B") &fwdArrow(k_2) ce("C").
 $
-Here, we are considering a set of reactions where the forward rate constant of the first step is very small with respect to the reverse reaction.
+Here, we are considering a set of reactions where the forward rate constant of the first step is very small with respect to that of the reverse reaction and second step.
 Without invoking any assumptions about rate-determining steps yet, the rate of reaction can be derived in the usual way as
 $ r = (k_1 k_2 conc("A")) / (k_(-1) + k_2). $<eq:rds_1>
-If we were to invoke the rate-determining step concept, we would naively state
+If we were to invoke the rate-determining step concept, we might naively state
 $ r = k_1 conc("A"). $<eq:rds_2>
-However, it is clear that this is not always valid.
+However, it is clear that this is not generally valid.
 If $k_(-1) << k_2$, then indeed we can state that #ref(<eq:rds_1>) can be correctly approximated by #ref(<eq:rds_2>).
 However, we have made no specific assumption in the problem statement about the value of $k_(-1)$ with respect to $k_2$.
 If $k_(-1) >> k_2$, then we have
-$ r = (k_1 k_2 conc("A")) / k_(-1). $
+$ r = (k_1 k_2 conc("A")) / k_(-1), $
+which does not equal the rate-determining step solution either.
-Clearly, it is difficult to justify calling $ce("A") -> ce("B")$ the rate-limiting step if $k_1$ does not necessarily have an outsized influence on the rate.
+As such, it is difficult to justify calling $ce("A") -> ce("B")$ the rate-limiting step if $k_1$ does not necessarily have an outsized influence on the rate.
 This exercise is simply to demonstrate that a rate-determining step cannot necessarily be invoked from information about $k$ alone.
+#footnote[For additional details, refer to S. Kozuch, J.M.L.
+Martin, "The Rate-Determining Step is Dead.
+Long Live the Rate-Determining State!", _ChemPhysChem_, 12, 1413--1418 (2011).]

 === Pressure-Dependent Rate Constants <pressure-dependent-rate-coefficients>